 With SketchBook, you won’t feel limited.
-There are an assortment of basic brushes for anyone using the free version.
-If you’re using the subscription version, there is a huge assortment of brushes, some pressure-sensitive, others with textures, some glows, splatter, and much more.
+There is a huge assortment of brushes, some pressure-sensitive, others with textures, some glows, splatter, and much more.

 Brushes are what you use to draw with in SketchBook and they include not only actual brushes, but erasers, markers, pens, and pencils.
 Where can you find these brushes?
 The device and version of SketchBook you’re using determine where your brushes are.

 In most versions, you will find a default set of brushes in the Brush Palette.
 If you have a smaller handheld device, your brushes will be in the Brushes menu.

 When editing brushes, use the Brush Editor, Brush or Double Puck, or Brush Property sliders found along the side of the Brush Palette.

 Each version of SketchBook has slightly different brushes and tools for editing brushes.
 In some versions, you can create, customize, save, and share brushes.